This content has not yet been reviewed and may contain errors.

 right heart failure

 RV failure in pulmonary hypertension is the primary driver of morbidity and mortality.
 Management centres on three physiological targets: preload reduction (diuresis), afterload reduction (PAH-targeted therapy), and contractility augmentation (inotropes).
-Acute decompensation carries very high mortality and requires ICU-level care with a focus on avoiding intubation and aggressive volume removal.
+Acute decompensation carries very high mortality and often requires ICU- or CCU-level care with a focus on avoiding intubation and aggressive volume removal.

 chronic RV failure